 Many people view bankruptcy as a permanent state of existence from which there’s no turning back.
 In reality, legislators included bankruptcy in legal codes to provide consumers like you with a tool to transition to better circumstances.
 As with any tool, however, it’s important to understand when and how to pursue bankruptcy if you want to reap the greatest benefits.

-At the Law Office of Deborah N. Arthur, we are always working to help people deal with the complexities of filing for personal bankruptcy.
+At the Law Office of Rebecca L. Evans, we are always working to help people deal with the complexities of filing for personal bankruptcy.
 Since 1982, we’ve been doing everything in our power to help individuals in Northern Virginia make informed decisions about whether bankruptcy is right for them.

 Should I File For Bankruptcy?